Reentry Specialist, Founder WTWC

 "I was honest, I told them about my troubled past and that I just needed an opportunity to change my life."

 When you meet Lebrian Brown it’s hard to believe, he was once a troubled youth going down the wrong path heavily affiliated with one of America’s most known gangs.
 His ties with the street gangs started at a very young age.
 His level of commitment, and initiating others in the gang, allowed him to quickly move up the ranks and become a lower level leader.
 At the time “I felt, I had something to prove”.
 He was introduced to the gang life from an older sibling and wanted to be respected and treated as an equal.
 He soon learned that gang life was more dangerous than a young teen could ever comprehend.
 He began to have issues with other gang members and soon received death threats.
 He confided, in his father and was given an ultimatum, to join the military or go away to college.
-He chose the ladder and took the SAT and to his surprise scored high and was accepted into a historically black college.
+He chose the latter and took the SAT and to his surprise scored high and was accepted into a historically black college.

 It was at Lincoln University where Brown’s life changed forever, he was no longer a troubled youth but an aspiring college student with his whole life ahead of him.
 He never imagined in a million years, he would experience his first legal battle in the same University, that changed his life.
 He had been dating a young woman while he was attending college and she had become pregnant.
 A few short months after his daughter Niema, whom he calls his Guardian Angel was born.
 Her mother abandoned her, leaving her outside a housing project.
 “I was a college student; I didn’t have any money or resources or was expecting to be a single dad”.